Lyndhurst, Hampshire: Religious sites

 There is also a very fine, small Catholic Church of the Assumption and St Edward the Confessor, built by Sir Arthur Blomfield between 1894 and 1896 as a memorial to Marie-Louise Souberbielle.
 The village also has a Baptist church.

+Christ Church, Emery Down, is a grade II listed building erected in 1864.

 Education and culture

-Saint Michael and All Angels Infant School is the main village school.
-Lyndhurst Pre-School is located next to the Infant School.
+St Michael & All Angels CE Infant School was built in 1848 and is still the main village school.
+Lyndhurst Teddies Pre-School is located next to the Infant School.
 New Forest Small School is an independent school for children aged 3 to 16.

 In 2020, Hampshire County Council announced plans to close Lyndhurst library.
+A small children’s library is now run by Lyndhurst Community Centre.